 Northland, roughly the area north of Auckland all the way to the top of the North Island, is full of pristine beaches and sweeping coastal views, but with so many potential places to visit it can be a hard place to plan a trip to.
 Luckily you stumbled on this post!
 I’ll show you an awesome five-day Northland itinerary (which we used on our most recent trip) and also some ideas for shorter or longer trips.
 Enjoy!

 Northland Itinerary: Leaving Auckland

-It should take around two hours to travel between Auckland and Whangerei.
+It should take around two hours to travel between Auckland and Whangarei.
 If you want to do an awesome-looking hike I’d stop off at Mangawhai Heads on the way (we skipped it, I’ll get there eventually though).
-Whangerei is a decent place and there is an impressive waterfall right in town.
-Whangerei is a good place to stock up on food etc for the next few days, especially if you’re going to be camping.
+Whangarei is a decent place and there is an impressive waterfall right in town.
+Whangarei is a good place to stock up on food etc for the next few days, especially if you’re going to be camping.

 Bay of Islands

 The Bay of Islands is one of the most famous tourist spots in New Zealand and is one place you don’t want to miss on your Northland itinerary.
 There are two small towns (Paihia and Russel) which are well set-up for tourists (lots of places to sleep, eat, drink and buy) but the real highlights are out on the water.
 You can do dolphin spotting tours, tours to the Hole in the Rock and Urupukapuka Island or kayak in the pristine water.
 If you’re short on funds you could do the short trip between Paihia and Russel and still have a great time looking around both towns.

 This small town is a short drive from Paihia and features a nice waterfall as well as some historic buildings and a pleasant river area.
 You only need an hour or two to see the highlights but if you’re looking for somewhere to spend the night you could do a lot worse.